 Q1: Why do I get the ORA-00942: table or view does not exist error?

-A: This error typically occurs for two reasons: 1) you lack ALTER privileges on the target table, or 2) the table or schema name is misspelled.
+A: This error typically occurs when you lack ALTER privileges on the target table or when the table or schema name is misspelled.
 Check your privilege settings and verify that the object names are correct.

 A: This error indicates that the specified subpartition name does not exist or is misspelled.
-You can query the ALL_TAB_SUBPARTITIONS view to verify the correct name of the target subpartition.
-Note that if the name is not enclosed in double quotation marks, the database typically converts it to uppercase for matching.
+Query the ALL_TAB_SUBPARTITIONS view to verify the correct name.
+If the name is not enclosed in double quotation marks, the database converts it to uppercase for matching.

 Q3: Why do I get the ORA-01031: insufficient privileges error?

-A: This error occurs because you do not have ALTER privileges on the target table.
+A: You do not have ALTER privileges on the target table.
 Contact your database administrator to grant the necessary privileges.

 Q4: Can data be recovered after running DROP SUBPARTITION?

-A: No. DROP SUBPARTITION is a physical deletion that bypasses the Recycle Bin.
+A: No. DROP SUBPARTITION is a permanent deletion that bypasses the Recycle Bin.
 The only way to recover the data is to restore it from a database backup created before the operation.

 Related SQL statements

-ALTER TABLE DROP PARTITION: Deletes a partition and all its subpartitions.
+ALTER TABLE DROP PARTITION: Drops a partition and all its subpartitions.

 ALTER TABLE ADD SUBPARTITION: Adds a new subpartition to an existing partition.

-ALTER TABLE TRUNCATE SUBPARTITION: Deletes the data in a subpartition but retains its definition.
+ALTER TABLE TRUNCATE SUBPARTITION: Removes the data in a subpartition but retains its definition.

 ALTER TABLE MERGE SUBPARTITION: Merges two subpartitions into a new subpartition.